USsefRashed/data_Analysis/README.md

 # data Analysis tutorials
-Discover how python deals with data analysis and the powerful of pandas which use native python to express the data
+Discover how python deals with data analysis and the power of pandas which use native python to express the data